Vicente118/eJPT-Certification-Notes/3. Enumeration/3. Service Enumeration/f.  SMTP Enumeration.md

 \- SMTP (Simple Mail Transfer Protocol) is a communication protocol that is used for the transmission of email.
 \- SMTP uses TCP port 25 by default.
-(Sometimes also on port 465 or 587)
+(Sometimes also on port 465 or 587 for TLS encrypt.)

 Enum user with : auxiliary/scanner/smtp/smtp_enum in MSF